slaxman/TokenExchange/README.md

 - bitcoinServer=host:port
     A local Bitcoin server will be used if one is found.
 If there is no local server, then the server specified by this field will be used.
 A set of random servers will be selected if this field is not specified.

+- dbType=type
+    - NRS specifies the database managed by the NRS server and is the default.
+    - H2 specifies a database managed by a separate H2 database server.

+- dbURL=url
+    This specifies the URL used to connect to an external database server and is ignored for the NRS database.
+The URL format is defined by the external database server.
+For an H2 server, the format is 'jdbc:h2:tcp://host:port/db-path'.

+- dbUser=user
+    This specifies the user for a connection to an external database server and is ignored for the NRS database.

+- dbPassword=password
+    This specifies the password for a connection to an external database server and is ignored for the NRS database.

 TokenExchange API